MacCarell/ERR_Tweaks/README.md

 - **!!
 Before replacing files, ensure I have updated this repo to the latest edition of Reforged.**
 - **!!
 Keep backups.
 I fuck up on occasion.**
 - **!!
 If you encounter issues, revert your files to the original Reforged files before seeking technical assistance or reporting bugs.**
+- **!!
+Backup your saves!
+Say for instance you put a CGS-only ash of war on Forked Greatsword then update ERR and load the game without my tweaks.
+Not good, probably.**

 # Basic